minio/mc/docs/minio-client-complete-guide.md

    mc watch [FLAGS]

 FLAGS:
-   --help, -h                           Help of events.
+   --help, -h					Help of watch.
+   --events "put,delete"		Filter specific type of events.
+Defaults to all events by default.
+   --prefix 					Filter events for a prefix.
+   --suffix 					Filter events for a suffix.
+   --recursive					Recursively watch for events.

 ```